mbeddr/mps-platform-docs/src/doc/docs/reference/issue_trackers.md

 This is the issue tracker related to [mbeddr.core](https://github.com/mbeddr/mbeddr.core).
 You can find there issues related to the [mbeddr platform](http://mbeddr.com/platform.html) which is used, for example, by IETS3.OS.
-Please note that nearly all editor-related languages where moved to MPS-extensions, so please submit those tickets in the corresponding issue tracker.
+Please note that nearly all editor-related languages were moved to {{ mps_extensions() }}, so please submit those tickets in the corresponding issue tracker.

 - [open issues](https://github.com/mbeddr/mbeddr.core/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc)